streptomyces/advancedR/README.md

 seq(1,10);
 ~~~

-- Then you will have a named you can use in the
+- Then you will have a named object you can use in the
   following steps of the task.

 - Use as many intermediate objects as you need to complete the